b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 In case you forgot from the brief tangent explaining [natural law](https://en.wikipedia.org/wiki/Natural_law), we'll now remind you for a second time that this man is Antichrist.
 After this second reminder, we finally get his name.
 Have we made it evident yet that he's bad and evil?

-We've also reminded you that the law has nothing against Korihor teaching his perspective.
+We've also reminded you once again that the law has nothing against Korihor teaching his perspective.
 Remember that, now.

 &nbsp;